MicrosoftDocs/win32/desktop-src/direct3d9/effectstring.md

 ---
-Description: 'Legacy template used to assign a value in an effect file.
-This template has been replaced by the EffectParamString template.' ms.assetid: 'a9cebdfe-c70e-4e3f-8fde-41947bd9a1fa'
+Description: Legacy template used to assign a value in an effect file.
+This template has been replaced by the EffectParamString template. ms.assetid: a9cebdfe-c70e-4e3f-8fde-41947bd9a1fa
 title: EffectString
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EffectString